DT021/FinalProj/README.md

 can all be found in the Statistics folder as PNG images.

 ## Known Issues
+Occaisonally when pulling a stock ticker from the yahoo stock API, valid tickers will not be supported.
+This is not a major issue (about 10 out of the S&P 500 failed initially), but it is worth noting if additional stock data is being imported.

 Currently, decreasing data wreaks havoc on our linear regression algorithms.
 We believe that learning rate adjustment based on average slope may be a solution.